lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-Quite easy, hah?
-There are still something to mention about addition and
+Quite easy, ah?
+There is still something to mention about addition and
-substraction for pointers.
-A pointer plus/minus some number equals to the
+subtraction for pointers.
+A pointer plus/minus some number equals to shiftinga
-shiftment for a pointer according to its type.
-For example, `a + 1` will shift
+pointer according to its type.
+For example, `a + 1` will shift for 1 byte if
-for 1 byte if `a` is `char *`, while 4 bytes(in 32 bit machine) if a is `int
+`a` is `char *`, and 4 bytes (in a 32-bit machine) if `a` is `int *`.
-*`.

-Also, substraction for two pointers will give the number of element between
+Also, the subtraction of two pointers will give the number of elements between
 them, thus need special treatment.

-Take addition as example:
+Take addition as an example:

 ```
 <expr1> + <expr2>